Existence, degeneracy and stability of ground states by logarithmic Sobolev inequalities on Clifford algebras: Perturbations and stability of ground states

 \section{Perturbations and stability of ground states}

 In this section we consider the stability of a ground state, supposed to be unique.
 We first show that logarithmic Sobolev inequalities persist under certain perturbations of an energy form and then derive that the perturbed energy form still admits a unique ground state together with a lower bound upon the energy variation.
-Here $\Sigma_*(M)$ denotes the set of normal states of $M$.
+It is worth noticing here that in \cite{15} the author proves the invariance of the intrinsic hypercontractivity property of Schr\"odinger type operators on Riemannian manifolds with a class of potentials including the bounded ones, by using the equivalence of hyperconractivity and logarithmic Sobolev inequalities.
+0.2truecm Here $\Sigma_*(M)$ denotes the set of normal states of $M$.
 0.2truecm If $(h,D(h))$ is a lower bounded, self-adjoint operator affiliated to $M$ and $\varphi\in\Sigma_*(M)$, we denote by $\mathbb{E}^h_\varphi$ the probability measure on $\R$ obtained as follows